mrjoshdude/first-website/code-review.md

 - [/] define the main colours I use into variables so it's easier to update across the entire stylesheet [I did look at this, but I think for what I've got, it just isn't worth it.
 If I had a bigger website with more stuff then maybe.
 But I only really use my colours like 3 or 4 times and the tech to set variables in css looks scary]
 - [X] chatgpt thinks my font isn't "modern" enough (bleh)
 - [/] doesn't like me using a background image and a background colour on the header.
 Apparently these can conflict if the image doesn't load.
 Well, like, what if the whole website doesn't load.
 What then chatgpt?
-- [] use background-size: cover to make sure the image in the header fully covers the header area.
-I think it will just look stretched out but I guess I'll have a look
+- [/] use background-size: cover to make sure the image in the header fully covers the header area.
+I think it will just look stretched out but I guess I'll have a look [I tried what it suggested and it did literally nothing, I don't think it would've looked good anyway, so there]
-- [] add display:flex to the .header class
+- [/] add display:flex to the .header class [I did it and it broke something, so nice one chatgpt, you useless frog]
-- [] make sure the logo image size is controlled, otherwise it could stretch if the image isn't resized appropriately
+- [/] make sure the logo image size is controlled, otherwise it could stretch if the image isn't resized appropriately [so i tried this and it didn't do anything, I don't really know specifically what it wanted from me anyway]
-- [] add align-items: center to vertically center the nav items (what if i don't want to though??)
+- [X] add align-items: center to vertically center the nav items (what if i don't want to though??)
 - [] add a transition to the dropdown menu to make the menu appear smoother
 - [] use a media query to make the page look better on smaller screens (i was like, totally gonna do that already chatgpt.
 Jeez!)
 - [] doesn't like the background colour on the grid sections because it's too light.
 I will review